emilwidlund/framer-form/documentation/Scene.md

 - `autoRotate` - Bool - Enables Auto Orbiting around the target position.
 Default is `false`
 - `autoRotateSpeed` - Number - Specifies the auto rotation speed when auto orbiting.
 Default is 10.
 - `target` - Position - Specifies a position for the camera to orbit around.
 If you want to orbit around a model, make sure to specify `model.position`.
 Default is `new THREE.Vector3(0, 0, 0)`

+### Methods

+#### .stateCycle(StateName: String, StateName: String)
+If arguments contain 2 strings, this method will animate between the states If arguments contain 1 string, this method will animate to the state If no arguments are specified, this method will cycle through all available states